The Efficient Preparation of Normal Distributions in Quantum Registers: Introduction

 \section{Introduction}

-The efficient preparation of input distributions is particularly important for a wide range of quantum algorithms, such as those for amplitude estimation~\cite{vazquez2020efficient}, option pricing~\cite{stamatopoulos2020option}, principal-component analysis~\cite{lloyd2014quantum}, matrix inversion~\cite{harrow2009quantum}, and machine learning~\cite{ciliberto2018quantum, mitarai2018quantum, rebentrost2014quantum}, which all offer the potential for quantum advantage so long as their initial distributions may be generated without introducing computational bottlenecks.
+The efficient preparation of input distributions is particularly important for a wide range of quantum algorithms, such as those for amplitude estimation~\cite{vazquez2020efficient}, option pricing~\cite{stamatopoulos2020option}, principal-component analysis~\cite{lloyd2014quantum}, matrix inversion~\cite{harrow2009quantum}, and machine learning~\cite{ciliberto2018quantum, mitarai2018quantum, rebentrost2014quantum}, which all offer the potential for quantum advantage, notably in financial applications \cite{pistoia2021quantum}, so long as their initial distributions may be generated without introducing computational bottlenecks.

 Constructing an arbitrary quantum state necessitates exponential-depth circuits~\cite{plesch2011quantum}.
 As a result, any efficient state preparation technique must either be approximate in nature, or exploit information specific to the distribution being generated.
 Moreover, the quantum computers of the foreseeable future belong to the class of Noisy Intermediate-Scale Quantum (NISQ) hardware, characterized by small qubit counts, limited two-qubit gate fidelity, and short coherence times~\cite{preskill2018quantum}.
 As a result, for an algorithm to offer quantum advantage in the near future, it is even more important that state-generation procedures use as shallow circuits with as few ancillary qubits as possible, and produce high-fidelity states even in the presence of low gate-execution fidelity.